-Data in reports can be used in so many ways.
-Whether you want to tabulate results and make decisions regarding the teaching process, or just see your student’s fluency, Boom's Supercharged Student Data Reports are here for you!
-Let’s learn how to use this tool!
+Data in reports can be used in a variety of ways to track performance and progress, identify learning loss or gaps in knowledge, and to recognize mastery.
+Whether you want to tabulate results and make decisions regarding the teaching process, or just see your student’s fluency, Boom's Student Data Reports are a powerful tool once you understand how to read and use the data they provide.

 TABLE OF CONTENTS

 Navigating the Reports Tab

 This guide will walk you through how to use the newest features and how to make the best use of the data.

 Note: This FAQ focuses on the new reports view.
 If you prefer the old reports view until you've mastered the updated reports, simply click "Switch to Old Reports" in the upper right-hand corner.
 Similarly, to return to the new view, click "Show Only Recent Reports" in the upper right.

 The sidebar on the left replaces the old report picker, and also contains two new features:

 - You can Choose a timeframe for your reports

 - The most recently played decks for a class are automatically displayed

 Within the Timeframe dropdown, you will see some options as well as a number displayed next to each.
 This number represents the number of plays for each timeframe.
 This allows you to see performance on the same material over time.